DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 </p>

 <div align="justify">
 - The above graph shows that more than 800 customers are small buyers, followed by potential loyalists and champions.
-Around 500 customers have not made any purchase in a long time, so the business needs to make the last push to ensure customer retention.
+Around 500 customers have not made any purchases in a long time, so the business needs to make the last push to ensure customer retention.
 Business is on the verge of losing around 500 customers and has already lost around 400 customers.
 </div>
 </details>